General Betting Guides

 dollarBetting Strategy Guide

-Expected Value (EV) in Sports Betting: What It Means and How to Use It to Your Advantage
+Expected Value (EV) in Sports Betting: How to Find Value Bets

 Expected Value is a somewhat trendy term in sports gambling that is used frequently.
-Some bettors use it accurately, but many others use it to appear as experts; however, nobody should be too impressed when they hear this term.
+Some bettors use it accurately, but many others use it to appear as experts—however, the term itself is not complicated.

 Expected value comes down to practical application and simple understanding.

-Also known as EV, expected value is used to measure the probability gap between a gambler’s expectations and the expectations of the sportsbook.
+Also known as EV, expected value measures the probability gap between a bettor’s expectations and the sportsbook’s implied expectations.

 What Is Expected Value in Sports Betting?

-If the Kansas City Chiefs are 10-point favorites against the Denver Broncos, the implied probability is a comfortable Chiefs win.
+If the Kansas City Chiefs are 10-point favorites against the Denver Broncos, the implied probability suggests a comfortable Chiefs win.

-On the other hand, if the Dallas Cowboys are a 1-point underdog against the Philadelphia Eagles, the implied probability is a tight game that could go either way.
+If the Dallas Cowboys are a 1-point underdog against the Philadelphia Eagles, the implied probability reflects a tight matchup.

 The formula to determine EV is not as complicated as many make it out to be.
 Specifically, the expected value formula is the probability of a win versus the potential profit or the probability of a loss against the stake.